Step 4 – Final Signing with the Notary & Opening Your Spanish Bank Account

 Next steps include:

-1. Tax Payment
+1. Payment of taxes

-2. Land Registry
+2. Registration with the Land Registry

 Important Notes